gunk/gunk/README.md

 Gunk is an acronym for "Gunk Unified N-terface Kompiler".

-Gunk primarily works as a frontend for `protobuf`'s, `protoc` compiler. `gunk` aims is to provide a way to work with `protobuf` files / projects in the same way as the Go programming language's toolchain allows for working with Go projects.
+Gunk primarily works as a frontend for ProtoBuf's `protoc` compiler. `gunk` aims to provide a way to work with proto files and projects in the same way as the Go programming language's toolchain allows for working with Go projects.

-Gunk provides an alternative Go-derived syntax for defining `protobuf`'s, that is simpler and easier to work with.
-Additionally, for developers familar with the Go programming language will be instantly comfortable with Gunk files and syntax.
+Gunk provides an alternative Go-derived syntax for defining Protocol Buffers, which is simpler and easier to work with.
+Additionally, developers familar with the Go programming language will be instantly comfortable with Gunk files and syntax.